cheetah-api/cheetah-objmodel/grpc/go/src/tutorial/README.md

 ### GO quick Tutorial

 The reader is assumed familiar with the equivalent Python quick start tutorial.
-This tutorial shows how the same example can be writen in GO.
+This tutorial shows how the same example can be writen in Go.
 Please refer to <http://golang.org> for more information about GO.

-To get help on running the tutorial:
-./tutorial -h

-To run it with default parameters:
+To run it with default parameters: go run quickstart.go
-./tutorial